Real Singlet Scalar Benchmarks in the Multi-TeV Resonance Regime: Constraints

 Such a constraint also helps keep the theory perturbative.

 In Fig.~\ref{fig:Max_sin}, we show the upper bounds on the scalar mixing angle $|\sin\theta\,|$ for scenarios S1-S4 as described in the Introduction.
 For current LHC constraints from Higgs precision and direct scalar searches, we use the results of Ref.~\cite{Lane:2024vur}.
+The dominant search channels are $h_2\rightarrow W^\pm W^\mp$, $h_2\rightarrow ZZ$, and $h_2\rightarrow h_1h_1$.
+These are the largest branching ratios in the real singlet model, since according to Eq.~(\ref{eq:h2Rates}) $h_2$ decays similarly to a SM like Higgs at mass $m_2$.
+As shown in Ref.~\cite{Lane:2024vur}, for $220 <m_2 < 250$~GeV, $m_2 \approx 280$~GeV, $320 < m_2 < 350$~GeV the resonance searches for $WW$ and $ZZ$ are the most constraining.
+Outside these regions, the resonant di-Higgs searches are most constraining.
 These constraints have two scenarios for combining precision Higgs measurements with scalar searches: a ``hard cut'' and ``$\Delta\chi^2$'' method~\cite{Bechtle:2008jh,Adhikari:2020vqo,Bahl:2022igd,Lane:2024vur}.
 We consider both results.
+Reference~\cite{Feuerstake:2024uxs} considers the limits derived from HiggsTools~\cite{Bahl:2022igd}; the methods we use, which include newer experimental results, are more constraining.
 For the HL-LHC, FCC-ee, and ILC500 we use the projections from the 2019 European Strategy Report~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin} and Snowmass 2022~\cite{Dawson:2022zbb}.
 As discussed previously around Eq.~(\ref{eq:SigStrength}), Higgs precision measurements constrain $\sin\theta$ independent of the $h_2$ mass.
 Hence, flat regions in Fig.~\ref{fig:Max_sin} arise from fitting Higgs data.
 At masses around or below 1 TeV, scalar searches can dominate leading to a mass dependent $\sin\theta$ bound.
 At the LHC scalar searches are always more constraining, while for the other scenarios Higgs precision can be more constraining.